brandon-rhodes/python-patterns/python/module-globals/index.rst

   but skip the cost of compiling it at module level.)

-This list of tradeoffs is about the same, by the way, if you move a regular expression to a class attribute instead of moving it all the way out to a Global Object.
+This list of tradeoffs is about the same, by the way, if you move a regular expression out into a class attribute instead of moving it all the way out to a Global Object.
 When I finally get around to writing about Python and classes, I’ll link from here to further thoughts on class attributes.

-could do this with class attribute

 ..
 TODO talk sometime about Global Objects vs class attributes

-The ``Pattern`` object returned by ``re.compile()``

-It contains frozen inner state that let its methods perform

-The trade-offs

-involves adding objects  the module global

-verb

-compile re’s once
+but can also be mutable
+point of coordination
+problem

+example: when system imposes uniqueness when keeping track of unique external resources

+private globals - somewhat different from ones that we want to share
+File: Lib/multiprocessing/process.py
+363:1:_current_process = _MainProcess()
+364:1:_process_counter = itertools.count(1)

+File: Lib/os.py
+759:1:environ = _createenviron()

+mention singleton?

+File: Lib/logging/__init__.py
+641:1:_defaultFormatter = Formatter()
+1156:1:_defaultLastResort = _StderrHandler(WARNING)
+1834:1:root = RootLogger(WARNING)

+problems

+impossible to have 2 callers see different globals unless you intercept calls and inspect stack

+do you need this? might be lack of Clean Architecture.

+don’t do I/O at top level to create object if you really need to have a separate init or setup routine for it lazy instantiation or lazy calls or have them call something first to be less magic

+..
+Some other examples

    File: Lib/signal.py
    6:1:_globals = globals()

    File: Lib/email/header.py
    31:1:USASCII = Charset('us-ascii')

-everything is an object BUT I MEAN:

-Pattern - “singleton” object

-File: Lib/os.py
-759:1:environ = _createenviron()

    217:1:default = EmailPolicy()
    ^ useful objects

-File: Lib/logging/__init__.py
-641:1:_defaultFormatter = Formatter()
-1156:1:_defaultLastResort = _StderrHandler(WARNING)
-1834:1:root = RootLogger(WARNING)

-Pattern - dispatch

    File: Lib/copyreg.py
    10:1:dispatch_table = {}
    ^ global mutable registry

-don’t do I/O at top level to create object if you really need to have a separate init or setup routine for it

-private globals - somewhat different from ones that we want to share
-File: Lib/multiprocessing/process.py
-363:1:_current_process = _MainProcess()
-364:1:_process_counter = itertools.count(1)

    File: Lib/pydoc.py
    1626:1:text = TextDoc()
    1627:1:plaintext = _PlainTextDoc()
    1628:1:html = HTMLDoc()
    2101:1:help = Helper()

-sometimes almost to make up for the lack of builtins

    File: Lib/smtpd.py
    106:1:DEBUGSTREAM = Devnull()
    ^ where messages are sent by default; you can replace with NOT: class Devnull:
        def write(self, msg): pass
        def flush(self): pass

    /home/brandon/cpython/Lib/turtledemo/turtle.cfg
    8:fillcolor = ""